-The surname Marmyan was first found in Warwickshire
+The surname Marmyan was first found in Warwickshire.

-Robert Marmion (died 1218), the 6th Baron of Tamworth, was an English nobleman, an itinerant justice and was reputed to have been the King's Champion."The chiefs of this great house are stated to have been hereditary champions to the Dukes of Normandy, prior to the Conquest of England: certain it is, that Robert de Marmyon, Lord of Fonteney, obtained from his royal master, not long after the battle of Hastings, a grant of the manors of Tamworth, co.
+Robert Marmion (died 1218), the 6th Baron of Tamworth, was an English nobleman, an itinerant justice and was reputed to have been the King's Champion."The chiefs of this great house are stated to have been hereditary champions to the Dukes of Normandy, prior to the Conquest of England: certain it is, that Robert de Marmyon, Lord of Fonteney, Robert de Marmyon, Lord of Fonteney, obtained from his royal master, not long after the battle of Hastings, a grant of the manors of Tamworth, co.
 Warwick, and Scivelsby, co.
 Lincoln, the latter to be held 'by service of performing the office of champion at the King's Coronation.' "

 Early History of the Marmyan family

 This web page shows only a small excerpt of our Marmyan research.
 Another 91 words (6 lines of text) covering the years 1066, 1425, 1489, 1603, 1639, 1449 and 1302 are included under the topic Early Marmyan History in all our PDF Extended History products and printed products wherever possible.

 Marmyan Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Marmyan have been found, including Marmion, Marmyon, Merryman, Merriman and others.

 Early Notables of the Marmyan family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Marmyan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Marmyan family to Ireland

 Some of the Marmyan family moved to Ireland, but this topic is not covered in this excerpt.

 Another 30 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.